Message#

 Introduction#

-Two VEX AIM Coding Robots can be linked so they communicate during a project.
-Using Message blocks, the robots can send and receive information to coordinate their actions.
+Two VEX AIM Coding Robots can be linked so they can communicate during a project.
+Message blocks let one robot send a message to the other robot.
+A message can include text by itself, or text with a number.

-Note: For messages to be sent and received, both robots must be running projects that handle messaging at the same time.
+Note: For messages to be sent and received, both robots must be linked and both robots must be running projects that use Message blocks.

-send message – Sends a string to the other linked robot.
+send message — Sends text to the linked robot.

-send message with data – Sends a string and a number to the other linked robot.
+send message with data — Sends text and a number to the linked robot.

-get latest message – Stores the most recent string received.
+get latest message — Stores the next received text message.

-get latest message with data – Stores the most recent string and number received.
+get latest message with data — Stores the next received text message and number.

 Parameters |